18 of the best Self Care Apps you need to try

 And while the extra suggestions below aren’t apps, they are some pretty powerful self -care tools.

-I created this program with Naturopath Naomi Judge to help women reset their hormones, get off the blood sugar rollercoaster, reduce inflammation, improve digestion and feel fantastic in a body they love!
+I created this program with Naturopath Naomi Judge to help women reset their hormones, get off the blood sugar rollercoaster, reduce inflammation, improve digestion, maintain a healthy weight and feel fantastic in a body they love!

-A great way to increase energy and transform your body from the inside out by focusing on YOU.
-Check out our awesome summer special.
+Full of delicious recipes and lifestyle advice, The 28 Day Break Through!
+Signature Cleanse is a great way to increase energy and transform your body from the inside out by focusing on YOU.

 Free yoga videos on her website or YouTube.
 The yoga sessions are very manageable, around 30 minutes.
 Each day, there’s a theme, starting with practicing ease, practicing intention and so on.